 The abstract from the paper tells us:

 Deep-web crawl is concerned with the problem of surfacing hidden content behind search interfaces on the Web.
 While many deep-web sites maintain document-oriented textual content (e.g., Wikipedia, PubMed, Twitter, etc.), which has traditionally been the focus of the deep-web literature, we observe that a significant portion of deep-web sites, including almost all online shopping sites, curate structured entities as opposed to text documents.
-Although crawling such entity-oriented content is clearly useful for a variety of purposes, existing crawling techniques optimized for document oriented content are not best suited for entity-oriented sites.
-In this work, we describe a prototype system we have built that specializes in crawling entity-oriented deep-web sites.
-We propose techniques tailored to tackle important subproblems including query generation, empty page filtering and URL deduplication in the specific context of entity oriented deep-web sites.
+Although crawling such entity-oriented content is clearly useful for various purposes, existing crawling techniques optimized for document-oriented content are not best suited for entity-oriented sites.
+In this work, we describe a prototype system we have built specializing in crawling entity-oriented deep-web sites.
+We propose techniques tailored to tackle important subproblems, including query generation, empty page filtering, and URL deduplication in the specific context of entity-oriented deep-web sites.
 These techniques are experimentally evaluated and shown to be effective.

 A Search at Freebase for [smartphones] provides a list of different entities described as competing entities at the Knowledge base:

-The paper tells us that this type of information can be helpful in identifying queries that can be used to crawl content from a product-based ecommerce site:
+The paper tells us that this type of information can help identify queries that can be used to crawl content from a product-based eCommerce site:

-As I was looking through this paper, I was impressed by the papers that were cited within it, and I wanted to look them up.
-After looking at a few, I decided that I’m probably going to be spending some time reading though many of them, so I created links to them.
-A few of them require ACM Membership to read, but many of them are freely accessible on the Web.
-You may find them interesting, too.
+As I was looking through this paper, I was impressed by the papers cited within it, and I wanted to look them up.
+After looking at a few, I decided that I’m probably going to be spending some time reading through many of them, so I created links.
+A few of them require ACM Membership to read, but many are freely accessible on the Web.
+So you may find them interesting, too.